brianc/node-gelf-encode/README.md

-node-gelf-encode
+gelf-encode
 ================

-Encode GELF json to proper GELF binary packets ready to be sent out via UDP.
+Encode GELF structured JavaScript objects to proper GELF binary packets ready to be sent out via UDP.
+Supports chunked GELF transparently.

+## why?

+There are already a lot of graylog/gelf libraries for node.
+Besides a bit of NIH I think they all have various problems, mostly doing _way_ more than one thing.

+This module does _one thing only_.
+It doesn't format your objects for you or attach properties.
+It doesn't send things via UDP.

+Also, care has been taken to never throw exceptions from this module.
+The last thing you want is your logging layer to crash your application.
+If you enounter an exception, open an issue or pull request immediately please. :smile:

 ## api